yeboyebo/vivo-medical/wp-content/plugins/coming-soon/README.txt

 4. Design Page

 == Changelog ==
+= 5.1.3 =
+* Tweak - Prepping for upcoming new version

+= 5.1.2 =
+* Tweak - Escape logo and custom css fields: reported by security researcher (Jinson Varghese Behanan) from the company (Astra Security)

+= 5.1.1 =
+* Tweak - Escape script output on certain fields: reported by security researcher (Jinson Varghese Behanan) from the company (Astra Security)

 = 5.1.0 =
 * Added - Suggest a Feature
 * Added - Quicklinks to Support